drupal-graphql-compose/documentation/extending/field_type.md

 ## Simple value

-If your field only needs to get `$item->vaule` and returns a simple scalar like String, Boolean, Int, you can just use `FieldProducerTrait`.
+If your field only needs to get `$item->value` and returns a simple scalar like String, Boolean, Int, you can just use `FieldProducerTrait`.
 Done.

 ```php
 <?php